ASOR Announces a Major Legacy Challenge Gift ($475,000)

 - Total Contributions to ASOR this fiscal year: Receive $200,000 in total gifts and pledges by January 31, 2014.
 As of December 14, we have already received $127,000 in gifts and pledges this fiscal year (which began July 1).
 Therefore, we need to raise $73,000 in new gifts and pledges by January 31, 2014 to meet this challenge.
 Our goal is to meet this challenge by December 31, and everyone gift to ASOR (whatever the designation) helps.

 The Foundational Campaign was officially launched with a unanimous vote by the ASOR board at the 2011 Annual Meeting in San Francisco.
 The primary goals of the first phase of the campaign were to expand ASOR’s donor base, while concurrently seeking to make substantial progress on the $1.3 million goal of the campaign.
 We are pleased to announce that the campaign has met and exceeded both of these goals!
 We set a new record last year with 352 different donors—equivalent to more than 1 in 5 ASOR members—who made a charitable contribution, and we have received $900,000 in gifts and pledges toward the campaign!

-Now that we are entering the final nine months of the campaign, we have set our sights on meeting the $1.3 million goal by June 30, 2014.
-We need $400,000 in nine months to reach our goal.
+Now that we are entering the final seven months of the campaign, we have set our sights on meeting the $1.3 million goal by June 30, 2014.
+We need $300,000 in seven months to reach our goal.
 We also have a goal of reaching 400 separate donors this fiscal year, which ends June 30.
 Any gifts made to ASOR for the annual fund, scholarships, or any other program or area, will count towards our comprehensive campaign goal.